 These written norms can be anything from meeting etiquette, how you socialise as a team or how decisions are made.
 To find out how your team can define its behaviours, read here.

-But there’s a danger of investing time defining your team behaviours, only to end up with a load of dusty post-it notes and a photo of a whiteboard buried deep in your iPhone gallery.
+Putting these previously unwritten rules down on paper can help improve performance but there’s a danger of investing time defining your team behaviours, only to end up with a load of dusty post-it notes and a photo of a whiteboard buried deep in your iPhone gallery.
 Here are six ways to avoid that.

 One common mistake is to confuse team behaviours with organisational norms or values.
 Whilst the two should be in line, team behaviours are those which you have chosen to commit to as a team.